Brandy Hill Quarry – May 2025 Update

 BHSAG and VOWW have been very busy since May.
 This update covers activities since the NSW IPC’s 16th July approval of the Brandy Hill quarry expansion, which remains subject to signoff by federal minister for the Environment by 13th October.

 Considerable efforts have been directed to ensure the Federal Minister for the Environment has independent current data on the local Koala population, and understands public sentiment on this matter.
 These efforts have resulted in considerable ongoing media coverage centred on the Facebook campaign “Save Port Stephens Koalas”.
 This group now has nearly 4,500 members, locally, nationally and internationally.
 You may have seen some of the extensive radio, TV, newspaper and online coverage.
 There has been significant celebrity interest and involvement, including Olivia Newton-John, Jimmy Barnes, Magda Szubanski, and Shaynna Blaze.
 The Federal Environment Minister met with Campaign Managers and the University Koala Experts last week.
 It is still very important that you express your views to the Minister, as per our previous post.
-We are not currently proposing any protest meetings/marches.

 One of the many Koala sightings in the area